niklasb/elgoog/README.md

 This is a kernel pwnable for Windows 10.
 Exploit works on RS4.

-It was called "elgoog2" at 34C3 CTF, but had an uninteded bug.
+It was called "elgoog2" at 34C3 CTF, but had an unintended bug.
 Brought back for WCTF 2018, as "searchme".

 We have a vulnerable kernel driver that deals with document indexing.
 It lets you build an inverted index by adding documents incrementally to an index, and